miriamasagold/congressapi/README.md

 # Note

-This project is not endorsed or sponsered by the United States Congress.
+This project is neither endorsed nor sponsored by the United States Congress.